Oct-4: Animal model

+Torso length

+There is great variation among vertebrates in torso length, with snakes being an extreme case with many more spinal segments than other vertebrates.
+This difference is partially explained by the prolonged expression of Oct4 in snake embryos compared to mouse embryos.
+Mouse embryos that have received an extra, transgenic dose of Oct4 also show lengthening of their torso.

 Role in reprogramming

 Oct-4 is one of the transcription factors that is used to create induced pluripotent stem cells (iPSCs), together with Sox2, Klf4, and often c-Myc (OSKM) in mice, demonstrating its capacity to induce an embryonic stem-cell-like state.
 These factors are often referred to as "Yamanaka reprogramming factors".
 This reprogramming effect has also been seen with the Thomson reprogramming factors, reverting human fibroblast cells to iPSCs via Oct-4, along with Sox2, Nanog, and Lin28.
 The use of Thomson reprogramming factors avoids the need to overexpress c-Myc, an oncogene.
-It was later determined that only two of these four factors, namely Oct4 and Klf4, are sufficient to reprogram mouse adult neural stem cells.
-Finally it was shown that a single factor, Oct-4 was sufficient for this transformation.
+It was determined in 2008 that only two of these four factors, namely Oct4 and Klf4, are sufficient to reprogram mouse adult neural stem cells.
+It was then shown in 2009 that a single factor, Oct-4 was sufficient for this transformation.
 Moreover, while Sox2, Klf4, and cMyc could be replaced by their respective family members, Oct4's closer relatives, Oct1 and Oct6, fail to induce pluripotency, thus demonstrating the exclusiveness of Oct4 among POU transcription factors.

-However, later it was shown that Oct4 could be completely omitted from the Yamanaka cocktail, and the remaining three factors, Sox2, Klf4, and cMyc (SKM) could generate mouse iPSCs with dramatically enhanced developmental potential.
+However, it was shown in 2019 that Oct4 could be completely omitted from the Yamanaka cocktail, and the remaining three factors, Sox2, Klf4, and cMyc (SKM) could generate mouse iPSCs with dramatically enhanced developmental potential.
+(The endogenous Oct4 gene is activated by this cocktail.)
 This suggests that Oct4 increases the efficiency of reprogramming, but decreases the quality of resulting iPSCs.
-This is possibly due to a mutated OCT4 DBD cysteine residue (Cys48) that has been identified as a central reprogramming determinant.
-The serine residue in OCT1 is mutated in the presence of the OCT4 N terminus, which conversely causes OCT4's serine (converted from cysteine) to reduce reprogramming efficiency by 60%.
+This is due to Oct4 transiently promoting some incorrect gene expression programs.

+The unique ability of Oct4 to induce pluripotency among POU transcription factors requires the following features: